 What about training days?

-We will be organising training days where everyone will be invited to meet the team and fellow riders.
-We appreciate that riders will come from a wide area and will put you in touch with riders from your area and particularly from your chosen regiment.
+We will be organising a training camp plus other individual training days where everyone will be invited to meet the team and fellow riders.
+We appreciate that riders will come from a wide area and we will put you in touch with riders from your area and particularly from your chosen regiment.

 What help will I get to raise the sponsorship?